-- ULTOMIRIS has the potential to become the new standard of care for both complement inhibitor-naïve patients and patients receiving SOLIRIS® (eculizumab) -
+- ULTOMIRIS has the potential to become the new standard of care for both complement inhibitor-naïve patients and patients switching from SOLIRIS® (eculizumab) -

-BOSTON--(BUSINESS WIRE)--Dec.
-21, 2018-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) announced today that the U.S. Food and Drug Administration (FDA) has approved ULTOMIRISTM (ravulizumab-cwvz), the first and only long-acting C5 complement inhibitor administered every eight weeks, for the treatment of adult patients with paroxysmal nocturnal hemoglobinuria (PNH), a debilitating ultra-rare blood disorder characterized by complement-mediated destruction of the red blood cells (hemolysis).
-PNH can cause a wide range of debilitating symptoms and complications, including thrombosis, which can occur throughout the body, and result in organ damage and premature death.
-1,2,3,4,5,6,7,8
+BOSTON & ZURICH--(BUSINESS WIRE)--Apr.
+26, 2019-- Alexion Pharmaceuticals, Inc. (NASDAQ:ALXN) today announced that the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) has adopted a positive opinion, recommending marketing authorization for ULTOMIRIS[®] (ravulizumab), the first and only long-acting C5 complement inhibitor administered every eight weeks.
+The recommended indication is for the treatment of adult patients with paroxysmal nocturnal haemoglobinuria (PNH) with haemolysis with clinical symptoms indicative of high disease activity, 1 and also for adult patients who are clinically stable2 after having been treated with SOLIRIS[®] (eculizumab) for at least the past six months.
+PNH is a severe, complement-mediated ultra-rare disease that can cause a wide range of debilitating symptoms and complications, including thrombosis, which can occur throughout the body and result in organ damage and premature death.
+3,4,5,6,7,8,9,10